-The objectives of the CES is to provide the basis for revising weights and associated pricing samples for the CPI and to meet the need for timely and detailed information on the spending patterns of different types of families.
-Results of the CES are used to select new "market baskets" of goods and services for the index, to determine the relative importance of components, and to derive cost weights for the baskets.
+The objectives of the CE Survey are to provide the basis for revising weights and associated pricing samples for the CPI and to meet the need for timely and detailed information on the spending patterns of different types of families.
+CE results are used to select new market baskets of goods and services for the index, to determine the relative importance of components, and to derive cost weights for the baskets.